williamgrosset/chapter/README.md

 - [License](#license)

 ## Overview
 Chapter is an open-source, C++ tool that provides conventions for Git commit messages.
 After every `git commit`, an audit script will display warnings and errors in your terminal regarding your commit message.
-You determine your message preferences set through custom rules.
+You determine your message preferences through a set of custom rules.
 Adding this tool to your project can help ensure that commit messages become standardized and informative amongst other developers.

 ## Usage
 1. Compile and move executable into your `$HOME/` directory: